ruchikamuddinagiri/lookwise/README.md

 # Lookwise

-Lookwise is a Chrome extension + FastAPI backend that analyzes a selfie using GPT-4o Vision and recommends the best matching makeup shades from any product page (e.g., Sephora).
+Lookwise is a Chrome extension + FastAPI backend that analyzes a selfie using GPT-4o Vision and recommends the best matching makeup shades from any product page on Sephora.

 ## Features
 - AI-powered skin tone & undertone detection